 - Holding, playing with, collecting, or eating scabs or pieces of skin

-Because the skin-picking behaviors can consume large amounts of time, the individual may be late for work, class, or appointments.
+Because the skin-picking behaviors can consume large amounts of time, someone with excoriation disorder may be late for work, class, or appointments.
 They may be failing in school or struggling to meet the demands of their job and may become more isolated as a result.4

 Where Are the Most Common Places People Pick?